ramltribute/linter-raml-myrules/README.md

 Check more examples in:
 https://github.com/raml-org/raml-js-parser-2/blob/master/documentation/GettingStarted.md

-If api-workbench is installed in ATOM too, it checks npm require cache to use same parser as workbench, if its not installed, it uses raml-js-parser-2 that is defined in package.json.
+If api-workbench is installed in ATOM too, it checks npm require cache to use same parser as workbench, if its not installed, it uses raml-js-parser-2 that is defined in package.json (This is done because raml-js-parser-2 is not prepared to be required twice).
 In order to customize the linter with new rules, it is required to create new callbacks.

-Callback files are created in my-rules folder and default template.
-It receives the API parser from the parser, and return an array of errors that this callback generates.
+Callback files are created in my-rules folder.
+It receives the API parser from the parser, and return an array of errors that callback generates.
 The error structure needed is:

 ```
 {